swetha-01-ui/mall-costomers/README.md

 # 🛍️ Mall Customer Segmentation & Spending Score Analysis

-This project analyzes customer behavior using the Mall_Customers dataset.
-The focus is on understanding **spending score patterns** across different age groups, income levels, and genders, and clustering customers for targeted strategies.
+This project performs a spending behavior analysis on the "Mall Customers" dataset using **Apache PySpark** in a professional WSL-based environment.The focus is on understanding **spending score patterns** across different age groups, income levels, and genders, and clustering customers for targeted strategies.# Mall Customers Spending Analysis.
+It is developed for internship and portfolio demonstration purposes.

+---

 ## 🚀 Technologies Used
 - **PySpark**: For distributed data processing